S-Spiegl/CV/README.md

 ####  Excellent communication skills
 - My time running London Clay Gardens has cemented my ability to communicate with clients and suppliers, and to delegate jobs from the top down.
-- As administrator on the Arabic Aphorisms project I was responsible for delegating tasks to postdocs and PhDs on behalf of the PI, and communicating wishes/thoughts/feedback from the PI to the postdocs and PhDs and vice versa.
+- As administrator on the Arabic Aphorisms project I was responsible for delegating tasks to postdocs and PhDs on behalf of the Principal Investigator (PI), and communicating wishes/thoughts/feedback from the PI to the postdocs and PhDs and vice versa.
 - I have good personal and verbal skills.
 During my MA, PhD and time on the Arabic Aphorisms project, I gave various talks and papers to academic audiences, prospective students, and at the project launch.
 At the close of the Makers bootcamp, I delivered a joint presentation which received a very positive reception.
 - As administrator on the Arabic Aphorisms project I served as liaison between the PI, team, and the wider administrative network of the University of Manchester, and external institutions and projects.